oceanwp/ocean-modal-window/readme.txt

 == Changelog ==

-= 2.1.0 - MAY 17 2023 =
+= 2.1.0 - MAY 22 2023 =
 - New: Option to load modal window content on specific pages only.
 - Added: Compatibility: SiteOrigin: Custom templates support.
-- Compatibility: PHP 8.2: Creation of dynamic property Ocean_Elementor_Widgets::$plugin_path and Ocean_Elementor_Widgets::$plugin_url is deprecated.
+- Added: Compatibility: PHP 8.2.6: Creation of dynamic property Ocean_Modal_Window::$plugin_path and Ocean_Modal_Window::$plugin_url is deprecated.

 = 2.0.9 - MAR 29 2023 =
 - Updated: Version numbers for compatibility.